vdim/yz/README.md

 # About
 YZ[ˈiːzi] is simple (easy) string-based object query language.
 It is designed for your advanced users.
-At the moment there is implementation for Java.
+At the moment there is implementation for Clojure/Java.

 #### What does YZ include?